dannycab/phy481msu/learning_goals.md

     useful for solving problems.

 Separation of Variables/Boundary Value Problems

 -   Students should be able to state the appropriate boundary conditions on B in magnetostatics and be able to derive them from Maxwell's equations

 Maxwell's Equations

--   1\.
-Students should be able to interpret the third and fourth Maxwell's equations for electrostatics (divergence and curl of B) and use them to describe magnetostatics (i.e., Ampere's Law and Biot-Savart law are just applications of these laws).
+-   Students should be able to interpret the third and fourth Maxwell's equations for electrostatics (divergence and curl of B) and use them to describe magnetostatics (i.e., Ampere's Law and Biot-Savart law are just applications of these laws).

 #### Chapter 6: Magnetic Fields in Matter

 **Topics** - Magnetization – diamagnets, paramagnets, ferromagnets;
 Field of magnetized object (bound currents); Auxiliary field H; Linear and nonlinear media: susceptibility, permeability

-**Goals** - Students should be able to,
+**Goals**

 Magnetization

 -   Students should be able to calculate the torque on a magnetic dipole in a magnetic field.
 -   Students should be able to explain the difference between para, dia,